How Has Supporting Trump Worked Out for Russia?

 NATO

-Trump’s campaign-trail diatribes against our NATO allies for not paying their fair share of defense costs was music to Putin’s ears, as a NATO weakened by wavering American support would give him a freer hand to re-assert Russia’s sphere of influence in Eastern Europe and particularly the Baltic countries.
-Trump alarmed allies, blindsided his own national security team, and surely set Putin’s heart aflutter when he declined to commit to the Article 5 mutual-defense provision in a speech at NATO headquarters in May — only to backtrack and say he would indeed uphold it in a press conference in Romania early last month.
-Clearly, his military and national security staff set him straight in the interim.
+Trump’s campaign-trail diatribes against our NATO allies for not paying their fair share of defense costs was music to Putin’s ears, as a NATO weakened by wavering American support would give him a freer hand to reassert Russia’s sphere of influence in Eastern Europe and particularly in the Baltic countries.
+Trump alarmed allies, blindsided his own national-security team, and surely set Putin’s heart aflutter when he declined to commit to the Article 5 mutual-defense provision in a speech at NATO headquarters in May — only to backtrack and say he would indeed uphold it in a press conference in Romania early last month.
+Clearly, his military and national-security staff set him straight in the interim.
 Meanwhile, other NATO countries are boosting their defense spending this year, for which Trump is taking too much credit.
 This is looking more and more like one campaign pledge the president won’t be able to fulfill.

 Grade: F